KirtiMulchandani/Yarron/README.md

 Step 1.
 Pull the code from main branch of this repository.

 Step 2.
-After making changes in the pulled main branch, create a new branch with your name
+After making changes in the pulled main branch, create a new branch with your name <br>
-        git commaand to create new branch:-
+        git command to create new branch:- <br>
         git checkout -b "your-name"

 Step 3.
 Push your code to this new branch you created and then create a pull request.